News Article Home delivery still favourite amongst growing online shoppers

 Free delivery and free returns were revealed to be key motivators when considering a particular marketplace to buy from; 63% rated delivery to be highly or quite influential when choosing a retailer, a slightly lower percentage than the 69% claiming the overall rating of the company to be the most influential factor.

 Over half of online consumers expect a free delivery option, with 44% admitting to abandoning their shopping cart if delivery charges are high.
 75% revealed they would be more likely to return to an online retailer if they were happy with the delivery of their goods, and 69% would visit again if the retailer used a trusted courier, such as Royal Mail.
+52% of online shoppers said they would be more likely to recommend a retailer if it offered free shipping—allowing customers to avoid poor delivery experiences (such as late deliveries) and increase customer loyalty.

 When it comes to where consumers choose to have their items delivered, the home is the most popular option.
 The most trusted locations other than the home are a local post office (75%), a friend or family member’s house (73%), a retail store (66%) or a work address (32%).